ShZil/network-utilities/Scanner/README.md

 [00:16] The icons in popup are now working, using `ERROR.html`, `WARNING.html`, and `QUESTION.html`.
 This also updates dynamically without reopening the programme, like the CSS.

+[00:29] Documented some more GUI modules.
+Down to 57 functions missing documentation.
+For reference, when I started doing this "formally" (in a structured and organised manner), it was around 200-300 missing docu.